2022 Speaker Series

 Dr. Lindsay M. Chervinsky, Friday, May 13, 2022, 6:00 pm

-Join us as Dr. Chervinsky discusses General Lafayette’s connection to her research on George Washington and the creation of the Cabinet!
+Dr. Chervinsky discusses General Lafayette’s connection to her research on George Washington and the creation of the Cabinet!

 Dr. Lindsay M. Chervinsky is a historian of Early America, the presidency, and the government — especially the president’s cabinet.
 She shares her research by writing everything from op-eds to books, speaking on podcasts and other media, and teaching every kind of audience.
-On this site, you’ll learn more about Chervinsky and her work, especially her recent book, The Cabinet: George Washington and the Creation of an American Institution.
+During this lecture, you’ll learn more about Chervinsky and her work, especially her recent book, The Cabinet: George Washington and the Creation of an American Institution.

 Stephanie Dray, Friday, July 8, 2022, 6:00pm

-Join us as Stephanie Dray discusses her most recent book The Women of Chateau Lafayette!
+Stephanie Dray discusses her most recent book The Women of Chateau Lafayette!

 Stephanie Dray is a New York Times, Wall Street Journal & USA Today bestselling author of historical women’s fiction.
 Her award-winning work has been translated into eight languages and tops lists for the most anticipated reads of the year.
 Now she lives in Maryland with her husband, cats, and history books.